 SECTION 4 - Planning and organizing projects and events

 Your student group has been formed and is ready for action!
 Now you can start developing an effective program.
 This section presents the basic steps on how to organize a project or event, as well as practical considerations that will help you avoid too many difficulties.
-First, keep in mind that CJPME is expecting a semester plan which should provide a brief description of the project(s) or event(s) that you plan to organize.
+First, keep in mind that CJPME is expecting a 4-month plan (in PDF) which should provide a brief description of the project(s) or event(s) that you plan to organize.
 This will ensure that the CJPME team can support you effectively.

 Step 1: Developing your project or event